-Paragon Peak is the 26th highest peak in Idaho.
-Nevertheless, it is overshadowed by its 12er neighbor, Lost River Mountain River.
-As far as I know all ascents have involved first climbing Lost River Mountain and then traversing the connecting ridge.
+Paragon Peak is the 26th-highest peak in Idaho.
+It is overshadowed by its 12er neighbor, Lost River Mountain.
+To the best of my knowledge, all ascents have involved first climbing Lost River Mountain and then traversing the connecting ridge.
+USGS Leatherman Peak

-Parago’s summit is an easy half-mile walk east from the summit of Lost River Mountain.
-Getting to the west ridge is the crux of the climb.
-As noted above, the few climbers who have climbed the peak have accessed it from Lost River Mountain which requires climbing the 12er first, then returning to the 12er summit before descending to the valley.
+Paragon’s summit is an easy half-mile walk east from the summit of Lost River Mountain.
+Getting to the West Ridge is the crux of the climb.
+As noted above, the few climbers who have summitted the peak have accessed it from Lost River Mountain, which requires climbing the 12er first, then returning to the 12er summit before descending to the valley floor.

-Use the Super Gully route to climb Lost River Mountain and then crossing to the saddle between the two peaks.
-From the saddle follow the ridge to the top.
+Use the Super Gully route to climb Lost River Mountain and then cross to the saddle between the two peaks.
+From the saddle, follow the ridge to the top.